openworm/org.geppetto/utilities/docker/README.md

 * eclipse-geppetto-persist-extsim

-## Building and Runnind Dockerfiles
+## Building and Running Dockerfiles
 To build the geppetto and geppetto-persistence Dockerfiles use:

 For geppetto
-* docker build -t="geppetto" --build-arg frontendBranch=development https://github.com/openworm/org.geppetto.git#docker-casperjs:utilities/docker/geppetto/
+* docker build -t="geppetto" --build-arg frontendBranch=development https://github.com/openworm/org.geppetto.git#development:utilities/docker/geppetto/

 and for geppetto-persistence

-* docker build -t="geppetto_persistence" --build-arg frontendBranch=development --build-arg persistenceBranch=development --build-arg aKey=$accessKey --build-arg sKey=$secretKey https://github.com/openworm/org.geppetto.git#docker-casperjs:utilities/docker/geppetto-persistence/
+* docker build -t="geppetto_persistence" --build-arg frontendBranch=development --build-arg persistenceBranch=development --build-arg aKey=$accessKey --build-arg sKey=$secretKey https://github.com/openworm/org.geppetto.git#development:utilities/docker/geppetto-persistence/

 The geppetto dockerfile takes in an argument as part of the build, this argument is called frontendBranch.
 With it you can specify the branch that will be used for the bundle org.geppetto.frontend when the dockerfile starts to build.

-For the geppetto-persistence it also takes an argument, persistenceBranch, which specifies the org.geppetto.persitence branch to use as part of the dockerfile build.
+For the geppetto-persistence it also takes an argument, persistenceBranch, which specifies the org.geppetto.persistence branch to use as part of the dockerfile build.
-It is also necessary to pass the aws.credentials of the Amazon where the projects will get persited.
+It is also necessary to pass the aws.credentials of the Amazon where the projects will get persisted.
 To pass the aws.credentials use build arguments aKey and sKey, for accessKey and secreteKey respectively.

 Once they are done building successfully, use the following command to run them.